varvet/godmin/README.md

 Godmin supports two common admin scenarios:

 1. Standalone installation.
-For admin-only applications, or for architectures where the admin lives in its own app.
 2. Engine installation.
-For when the admin is part of the same codebase as the main application.

 ### Standalone installation
+For admin-only applications, or for architectures where the admin lives in its own app.

 Add the gem to the application's `Gemfile`:
 ```ruby